stew-anderson/blog/_posts/2025-10-08-platform-thinking-from-products-to-ecosystems.jpg.markdown

 unsplashimage: "gray-metal-building-with-glass-windows-Wf_kNhZzL0A"
 ---

-Most businesses focus on creating and selling products, platform businesses are all about creating ecosystems.
+Most businesses focus on creating and selling products; platform businesses are all about creating ecosystems.

 Product growth is linear: every new customer or feature requires effort; however, platform growth is exponential: every new participant adds value for everyone else.
 Platform thinking in business terms means a mindset shift away from building products and moving towards enabling ecosystems.

 ## From product to platform

-If we think about the product lifecycle, it starts with an idea, a prototype, a few iterations, then hopefully we can introduce users, we have adoption.
+If we think about the product lifecycle, it starts with an idea, a prototype, a few iterations, then hopefully we can introduce users and see adoption.
 Eventually it matures to have market fit, the product is stable and well understood.
 This is the perfect time to ask the bigger question:

-> What if we let others build on what we’ve created to drive growth?
+> What if we stop looking inwards and let others build on what we’ve created to drive growth?

 Platform thinking is a mindset shift, from delivering features to enabling ecosystems.
 It's about moving from linear value chains to network effects, where each participant contributes value that benefits everyone else.

 ## Real-world examples

-One of the best examples is Microsoft, it went from selling boxes of software (remember them) to an Azure Cloud Platform + the MS 365 ecosystem, they opened up API's, created a massive developer marketplace, and transformed from product vendor to platform orchestrator.
+One of the best examples is Microsoft, it went from selling boxes of software (remember those?) to an Azure Cloud Platform + the Microsoft 365 ecosystem, they opened up API's, created a massive developer marketplace, and transformed from product vendor to platform orchestrator.

-Another example, Salesforce started as just a CRM software, when adding AppExchange platform with thousands of third-party apps, it's now an entire business application ecosystem.
+Another example, Salesforce started as just a CRM software, by adding the AppExchange platform with thousands of third-party apps, it's now an entire business application ecosystem.

 ## The hidden cost of being a platform